zauziii/my-previous-works/README.md

 ## About [my-learning](https://github.com/zauziii/my-learning)

 R is my most used tool.
 However, Python is also popular in the field of data analysis.
-In order to keep myself familiar with Python, I solved some virtual projects and pushed to this repository.
+In order to keep myself familiar with Python, I reproduced some virtual projects and pushed them to this repository.

+[Analysis of LOL games](https://github.com/zauziii/my-learning/blob/master/LOLgames/LOLgames.ipynb) Could be a good start as the source [codes](https://www.kaggle.com/code/jonathanbouchet/lol-games-4-years-of-esport) were written in R. So in this work, I converted R codes to Python commands.